IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 Once we reach the layer with "etched circles", it is time to install the plate.

+**Alice Builds:**

 The USB Port goes **underneath** the Acrylic, while the  plate and screws go **on-top.**

-Add two O-rings at the front of the case.
+Add two O-Rings at the front of the case.
 These do not need screws.

 <div class="gallery2" data-columns="1">
 <img src="/images/Photo_Blog/DSC_1166.jpg">